Former Prong And Madonna Guitarist Breaks Down "The Power of Three"

 Musically, "The Power of Three" draws on Pittman's influences growing up.
 Comparisons to bands such as Helmet, Sepultura, Pantera, Prong and even a touch of grunge will give new listeners some sort of compass for what they will hear.
 Chris Barnes and Alex Skolnick even join Pittman for a brief death metal romp.
 Follow the transcripts of my phone conversation with Pittman to read more about the making of this album and some of his experiences playing with Madonna.

 Rex_84: Your third solo album "The Power of Three" dropped last week on the 21st.
-Now that it's out there, how do you feel about its complexion?
+How do you feel now that it's completed?

 Monte Pittman: I'm so happy with the outcome of everything.
 The album came out yesterday.
 It got up to number 14 on the i-Tunes Metal Charts.
 That's considering that Black Sabbath just released their entire Ozzy-era catalog, so it would have gotten up to number 4 or 5.
 But hey, what are going to do, right?
 The response has been great.
 People are checking it out.
 Sometimes when people first hear it they say, "this guy played with this person and that person."
 They get to hear it for themselves.
 It's bringing in a new era--a new beginning for me.